 - Conservative advertising and marketing estimates.
 Especially when you’re just starting out, advertising and marketing costs are notorious for going over budget.

 - Keeping track of labour expenses you’re currently doing yourself.
 Even if you’re playing jack-of-all-trades right now, ask yourself if you want to be managing that many tasks in the future.
-Include assumptions on payroll expenses for when business grows and you hire more.
+Include assumptions on payroll expenses for when the business grows and you hire more.

 - Adding 15%-20% to the initial number.
-Apply Murphy’s Law here – anything that can go wrong will go wrong.
+Apply Murphy’s Law where – anything that can go wrong will go wrong.
 No one probably included an estimate for deadly-pandemic-puts-world-in-lockdown in their 2020 projection, but preparing for the ‘what-if’s can help you bounce back easier if something unexpected happens.